apache/samza/docs/_powered-by/movio.md

    limitations under the License.
 -->

-At <a class="external-link" href="https://www.mobileaware.com/" rel="nofollow">MobileAware</a>, we use Samza to enrich events with more contextual data from various sources (CMDB, Change Management, Incident Management, Problem Management).
-This gives us more meaningful events that an operations centre person can act on.
+<a class="external-link" href="http://www.ntent.com" rel="nofollow">Movio</a> offers data-driven marketing solutions for the film industry.
+At Movio, they use Samza to process and enrich billions of change data capture events on all databases in real-time.